Research consistently shows that the arts support physical, cognitive, and emotional health across the lifespan.

 Creative expression has measurable physiological benefits.
 Studies show that making art can significantly reduce cortisol, the body’s primary stress hormone by up to 75%.
 Whether through painting, writing, dance, or music, the act of creating helps externalize emotions, regulate the nervous system, and foster mindfulness, relaxation, and connection.

-Another longitudinal research following nearly 7,000 adults aged 50+ found that engaging in artistic activities is associated with increased longevity, reflecting the arts’ positive impact on cognitive health, mental well-being, and overall quality of life.
+A longitudinal research following nearly 7,000 adults aged 50+ found that engaging in artistic activities is associated with increased longevity, reflecting the arts’ positive impact on cognitive health, mental well-being, and overall quality of life.
 The study demonstrated a clear dose-response relationship:

 • Participation once or twice a year was linked to a 14% lower mortality risk.